 - The Carter Clinic.
 Specializing in behavioral health, this North Carolina clinic adopted Practice Fusion’s cloud based EHR for its customizability and robust customer support.
 The system also facilitated telehealth services and simplified document management.

 - School District EHR.
 Faced with compliance challenges for student medical information, a school district opted for the cloud-based EduHealth software.
-Custom features like emergency reporting and active directory log-in helped the district align student health data with state and CDC guidelines.
+Custom features, such as emergency reporting and Active Directory log-in, helped the district align student health data with state and CDC guidelines.

 - CareCloud.
 Initially hosting its EHR services in physical data centers, CareCloud transitioned to the ClearDATA Healthcare Managed Cloud on AWS.
 It was done to focus on innovation without compromising compliance or scalability.
 Such companies are at the forefront of introducing new tech, such as NLP, into EHRs.